TheNenae/TheChels.github.io/_posts/2013-08-05-cfcaacademyblog-wealdstone-1-4-chelsea-u21-report.md

 ---

-On a big for Wealdstone, with unveiling of their new stand at Grosvenor Vale and a penultimate game of pre season against a strong, but young Chelsea side, it was the blues who deservedly came out on top in front of 1123 supporters...
+On a big day for Wealdstone, with unveiling of their new stand at Grosvenor Vale and a penultimate game of pre season against a strong, but young Chelsea side, it was the blues who deservedly came out on top in front of 1123 supporters...